-7 DIY Home Remodeling Mistakes To AvoidJune 18, 2020
+Home Remodeling: 7 DIY Mistakes to AvoidJune 18, 2020

-Between home renovation TV shows and Pinterest inspiration, home renovation projects can seem easier than you expect.
+Between home renovation TV shows and Pinterest inspiration, home remodeling projects can seem easier than you expect.
 All you need is a little handiwork and some inspiration, right?
 For some projects, like updating a light fixture or painting your living room a new color, this is true and they can be tackled easily.

 That said, if you are planning on completely transforming your home or space, it’s best to trust a professional contractor to handle your home remodeling project.
 DIYing your home renovation can be both costly and time-consuming.
 Plus, trusting a professional will mitigate many of the risks associated with remodeling your home.

-DIY vs. Hiring a Contractor
+DIY vs. Hiring a Contractor for Your Home Remodeling

 Many of the mistakes we’ve outlined in this blog happen in DIY scenarios where homeowners take on more than they can handle.
 Transforming your home should be exciting, not stressful.
-In some cases, DIY may be the best option as the project is purely cosmetic and can be knocked out in a few days without the need for permits or inspection.
+In some cases, DIY home remodeling may be the best option as the project is purely cosmetic and can be knocked out in a few days without the need for permits or inspection.

-But most often, any major changes to your home will require time, expertise, attention-to-detail, and extensive planning to end up with the best result, requiring you to hire a remodeling contractor.
+But most often, any major changes to your home will require time, expertise, attention to detail, and extensive planning to end up with the best result, requiring you to hire a remodeling contractor.

 We’ve outlined the most common remodeling mistakes that typically occur in DIY projects below.

-The Seven Most Common Remodeling Mistakes
+The Seven Most Common Home Remodeling Mistakes

 Setting a budget is crucial in any remodeling project, whether you are DIYing or not.
 Many homeowners set their budgets at the maximum value, but fail to factor in any surprises.
-Older homes can hide many problems and are uncovered during the renovation process.
+Older homes can hide many problems that are uncovered during the renovation process.
 Water damage, incorrect wiring, structural issues, or mold are just some of the examples of unforeseen problems that will chip away at your full budget.

 We recommend that 10% of your budget be set aside for any surprises.
 This helps to create a “safety net” and allows the project to run smoothly in the event that a challenge arises.
-Our team prides itself on accurate estimation on the front-end to give you peace of mind from start to finish.
+Our team prides itself on accurate estimation on the front end to give you peace of mind from start to finish.